d3/d3-selection/README.md

 <a name="select" href="#select">#</a> d3.<b>select</b>(<i>selector</i>)

-Selects the first element that matches the specified *selector* string, such as `.foo`.
+Selects the first element that matches the specified *selector* string.
 If no elements match the *selector*, returns an empty selection.
 If multiple elements match the *selector*, only the first matching element (in traversal order) will be selected.
 For example, to select the first anchor element:

 ```js
 var anchor = d3.select("a");